samuelosei8/Tottenham-Hotspur-DE-Project/README.md

 ## Challenges & What I Learned

-This assessment was a great learning experience and very rewarding, however, also quite challenging in places.
+This project was a great learning experience and very rewarding, however, also quite challenging in places.
 At first, I found it hard to understand the JSON file structure because the lineups and events files were formatted differently.
 It took some time to figure out how to extract the right values and match them together.